Consumer Medicine Information

 In adults over 20 years this medicine is used to:

-In young adults and children under 20 this medicines is used to:
+In young adults and children over 1 year of age this medicine is used to:

 Ask your doctor if you have any questions about why this medicine has been prescribed for you or your child.
 Your doctor may have prescribed it for another reason.

-Do not take Maxolon if you or your child have an allergy to:
+Do not take Maxolon if you have an allergy to:

 Some of the symptoms of an allergic reaction may include:

-Do not take Maxolon if you or your child have any of the following:
+Do not take Maxolon if you have any of the following:

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.